definitelynotstarlord/SlowHeim/README.md

     - Traveling Haldor has a 50% chance to spawn every 5 days, after you have defeated Eikthyr.
 Once spawned, you can trade with him for 10 minutes before he leaves
   - OdinHorse (Raelaziel)
     - Horses are a very rare spawn in the Meadows on clear days
+  - Basements
+    - Since we cannot modify terrain anymore, this mod will allow you build a pretty expensive basement to help store your goods
 - [ProbablyKory's StormExposure](https://thunderstore.io/c/valheim/p/probablykory/StormExposure/)
   - You will die during storms if you do not seek shelter.
 You will receive stamina regen and movement speed debuffs before slowly dying
 - [TastyChickenLegs' NoSmokeStayLit](https://thunderstore.io/c/valheim/p/TastyChickenLegs/NoSmokeStayLit/)